 October 10, 2018

-Our topic this month addresses the design and construction of an Audio Test Gadget based on our evolving Test Gadget Design Series.
-This new "Audio TG" can serve as a mainstay on your ham workbench for audio testing, evaluation and ongoing experimentation on either your Nano TG motherboard, or the ESP32 TG motherboard. <And PSSSST: The motherboard pcbs are on order and both TG platforms will be available in kit form before the November show!>
+Our topic this time addresses the design and construction of an Audio Test Gadget based on our evolving Test Gadget Design Series.
+This new "Audio TG" can serve as a mainstay on your ham workbench for audio testing, evaluation and ongoing experimentation on either your Nano TG motherboard, or the ESP32 TG motherboard.

 Part 1 ...
 Why?

 Goal is to incorporate a number of audio test functions into a single “gadget” configuration, each functioning in concert with each other.